 Possibly my favourite start to any song ever!
 That riff, Lemmy barking ‘Western Movies!’ and then the vibraslap.
 Awesome!
 Great musicianship again from all three members of the band and the lyrics give an indication of the idea behind the album cover.
 I love the fact that everyone thought the album cover pic was taken in some exotic location in the wild west, with the band dressed like Mexican bandits.
 The truth is that it was taken in a quarry in Barnet, North London!

 This song is very similar to All For You, in the sense that it’s a very melodic and heartfelt Motörhead song.
-It has a very distinctive 80’s sound but the whole band were on fire on this often overlooked album – particularly Brian Robertson on guitar.
+It has a very distinctive 80s sound but the whole band were on fire on this often overlooked album – particularly Brian Robertson on guitar.
 The chorus is instantly catchy and again shows that there is far more to the band than most people associate them with.
-It slipped back into the setlist in recent years too, so it was great to hear it played live!
+It slipped back into the setlist in the band's latter years too, so it was great to hear it played live!

 It’s been so hard to just pick 10 songs for this list, as I could have easily come up with about 60.
 My last choice is Built For Speed.
-Not only is it a great song, but given Lemmy’s recent health situation –when he had to postpone a show after just four songs – the lyrics to this are so relevant to his attitude and his moral code by which he’s lived his entire life: ‘I was born to rock ’n’ roll, everything I need.
+Not only is it a great song, but the lyrics to this are so relevant to Lemmy's attitude, and the moral code by which he lived his entire life: ‘I was born to rock ’n’ roll, everything I need.
 I was born with the hammer down, I was built for speed.’
 That pretty sums up Lemmy in a nutshell.
-I’ve been very fortunate to meet and hang out with the great man a few times and they’re experiences that I’ll never forget and tell the grandchildren with great pride.
-It’ll be a very sad day when Lemmy does finally pass on; he’ll certainly never be replaced or matched.
+I was very fortunate to meet and hang out with the great man a few times and they’re experiences that I’ll never forget and tell the grandchildren with great pride.
+He’ll certainly never be replaced or matched.
 We should just all be thankful for the 40 years of amazing music the man and the band have given us all.
 Everything louder than everything else.
 Motörhead for life!